-Did you know that select varieties of Kirkland Signature Coffee are actually roasted by Starbucks Coffee Company?
-You can pick up a 2lb bag of Kirkland Signature House Coffee at your local warehouse for around $10.49 (= 31¢/oz), whereas a 20oz bag of Starbucks Coffee sells for $12.79 at Target (= 60¢/oz).
+This is one of the easiest dupes to find since the bags of Kirkland’s coffee say that they’re actually roasted by Starbucks Coffee Company right on the front!
+You can pick up a 2.5-pound bag of Kirkland Signature House Coffee at your local warehouse for around $15.49, whereas a 12oz bag of Starbucks Coffee (0.75-pound) sells for $9.99 at Target.
 Talk about BIG savings!

-10. Kirkland Signature Batteries are made by Duracell.
+14. Kirkland Signature Batteries are made by Duracell & work just as well!

 According to this interview with the CEO of Costco, the Kirkland Signature Batteries are actually made by Duracell.
-You can pick up a 72-pack of Kirkland Signature AA Batteries at your local warehouse for around $19.99 (= 28¢/battery), whereas a 40-pack of Duracell AA Batteries sells for $15.99 (= 40¢/battery).
+You can pick up a pack of Kirkland Signature AA Batteries at your local warehouse for around $13.99, whereas a Duracell Batteries sells for more than double! 😱

-11. Trader Joe’s Pita Chips are made by Simply Naked.
+15. Trader Joe’s store brand Pita Chips is made by Stacy’s.